open-orchestra/open-orchestra-docs/en/user_guide/content.rst

 Listing
 -------
 Contents listing is accessed in the Editorial section, by clicking on the "Contents" link.
-A submenu lists all Content Types availables.
+A submenu lists all Content Types available.

 .. image:: ../../images/content_list_submenu.png